 Adding fruit to traditionally produced Lambic is a significantly more recent development in brewing history, and likely began as a cottage industry.
 In fact, the first explicit mention we find of a cherry addition lies in the 1878 manuscript of a tenant farmer named Josse De Pauw from Schepdaal, Belgium.
 The fact that this tradition blossomed around the village of Schaarbeek outside Brussels is no accident as the cherries of the same name were once abundant in the area.
 And while cherries were likely the first fruit to be combined with Lambic, they were certainly not the last.
 The resultant beers have traditionally been named simply for the fruit included.

-Oude Kriek is made with a blend of one, two and three-year-old Lambic and is aged with beautiful, ripe, juicy Van, Bing and Royal Anne Cherries from Idiot's Grace in Mosier.
-We lovingly removed each and every stem and added them to our established Lambic at a generous 3.5lbs. per gallon.
-The fruit and the Lambic were then left alone to mingle for more than ten months.
+Oude Kriek is made with a blend of one, two and three-year-old Lambic-inspired ale and is aged with beautiful, ripe, juicy Van, Bing and Royal Anne Cherries from Idiot's Grace in Mosier.
+We lovingly removed each and every stem and added them to our established Lambic-inspired base at a generous 3.5lbs. per gallon.
+The fruit and the ale were then left alone to mingle for more than ten months.
 They are now one.

 Deep ruby red topped with light pink foam.
 Aromas of ripe cherry, sweet fruit, and a woodsy nuttiness fill the nose.
 Bright flavors of cherry pie combined with juicy berries.
 Finishes dry, tangy, with a hint of Rose.